Eugene79/Nextflow-101/README.md

 A Git tag is a label that points to a specific commit in the Git history.
 Tags are often used to mark release points or important stages of a project.

-In this training repo, we use tags to mark:
+In this training repo, we use tags to mark key milestones in pipeline development:

-* `start` — the initial scaffold with minimal Nextflow configuration
+* `start` — the initial scaffold with minimal Nextflow configuration (recommended starting point for writing code yourself)
+* `fastqc_only` — pipeline with FastQC analysis implemented
-* `local_demo_done` — pipeline ready to be run locally
+* `fastp_and_fastqc` — pipeline with both FastQC and fastp steps
-* `cloud_demo_done` — final version ready for cloud execution
+* `multiqc` — final version with MultiQC report generation

 ### How to list available tags